And I Love You So (TV series)

-And I Love You So is a 2015 Philippine melodrama television series starring Miles Ocampo, Julia Barretto, Dimples Romana and Angel Aquino.
-The series premiered on ABS-CBN's Kapamilya Gold afternoon block and worldwide on The Filipino Channel from December 7, 2015 to March 11, 2016, replacing Walang Iwanan.
+And I Love You So is a Philippine television drama melodrama series broadcast by ABS-CBN.
+Directed by Onat A. Diaz, Jon S. Villarin, Don M. Cuaresma and Jerome C. Pobocan, it stars Miles Ocampo, Julia Barretto, Dimples Romana and Angel Aquino.
+It aired on the network's Kapamilya Gold line up and worldwide on TFC from December 7, 2015 to March 11, 2016, replacing Walang Iwanan and was replaced by My Love Donna.

 The series is streaming online on YouTube.

 Plot

-And I Love You So revolves around the lives of Joanna (Miles Ocampo) and Trixie (Julia Barretto), who will find themselves pitted against each other in everything they want.
-They become bitter rivals in school and even in love when they fall for the same guy – the internet sensation Justin (Iñigo Pascual).
+And I Love You So revolves around the lives of Joanna (Miles Ocampo) and Trixie (Julia Barretto), who find themselves pitted against each other in everything they want.
+They become bitter rivals not only in school, but also in romance when they fall for the same guy – the internet sensation Justin (Iñigo Pascual).

 Their rivalry intensifies and becomes more complicated when they are forced to live under one roof as stepsisters.
 Their lives change when their parents – Joanna's mother Michelle (Dimples Romana), and Trixie's father Alfonso (Tonton Gutierrez) – unexpectedly meet again.
-After years of being separated from each other, Alfonso takes his chance to ask Michelle, his true love, to marry him amidst the disapproval of Trixie.
+Years after being separated from each other, Alfonso takes his chance to ask Michelle, his true love, to marry him amidst the disapproval of Trixie.

 But as they start to live their lives anew as one family, Katrina (Angel Aquino), Trixie's mother and Alfonso's first wife, returns after having abandoned both of them years ago without explanation.
-Now that she's back, Katrina is determined to win back everything Michelle took away from her: her husband, her daughter, and her wealth.
+With her return, Katrina is determined to win back everything Michelle took away from her: her husband, her daughter, and her wealth.